niranjan-gawali/niv-chat-backend/README.md

    ```

 3. **Set up environment variables:**
-   Create a `.env` file in the project root:
+   Create a `.env` file in the project root and add:

    ```env
    PORT=3000